 Before you order fence post caps, you’ll need to choose between nominal and actual sizes.
 Most treated posts are somewhat smaller than their advertised measurements.
 In these cases, you’ll need to purchase post caps in nominal sizes.

-If you have rough-cut fence posts, the posts will most likely have actual measurements.
+If you have rough-cut, composite or vinyl fence posts, they will most likely have actual measurements.
 That is, a 4x4 post with actual measurements will be 4 inches on all sides, and a 6x6 post will be 6 inches on all sides.

 Before committing to a certain size, get out a tape measure and double-check the posts.
 You’ll want to make sure that your new post caps fit well, but not too tightly.
 When post caps are snug around the post, you’ll risk cracking them as the wood expands.
 Not only that, but a snug fit won’t allow any ambient moisture to evaporate, which can cause your posts to rot more quickly.